TShea124/The_Walking_Fed/README.md

 ## Api's, Modules:

-1."Animate.css" has a bunch of cool, fun, and cross-browser animations.
-I used to animate my Header.
-Shows great emphasis on diner's name and lets Rick dance.
+1."Animate.css" Has A Bunch Of Cool, Fun, And Cross-Browser Animations.
+I Used To Animate My Header.
+Shows Great Emphasis On The Diner's Name and Lets Zombie Rick Dance.

 ## Run On Local-Host: